jannos0/jannos0/README.md

 ## What I Do

-I own and optimize end-to-end CI/CD pipelines—cutting build and deployment times while strengthening traceability and system reliability.
-I specialize in **GitOps standardization on Kubernetes** (ArgoCD), **secure pipeline automation**, and **cloud infrastructure management** aligned with Banking Sector technical and budget standards.
+I build and optimize end-to-end CI/CD pipelines with a focus on GitOps (Argo CD), Kubernetes, and cloud infrastructure, supporting large-scale cloud migration in the banking sector.

 ---